andrewskyboss/milestone-project-02/README.md

 #### User Goals

-- The main users of this website are a business people and their representatives.
+- The target audience of this website is very wide.
+They are different age and status, families or single people.

 Common types of users are:
 - New customers.
 The users’ main goal is to get necessary travel information.
 They are ready for travel and can spend some time to choose a destination.
 They are ready to get some inspirations from the imaginary and customers’ reviews.